 This morning we check out of our Krakow hotel and head towards Berlin, with two important stops during the day.

-Our first stop is Wroclaw, Poland, the country’s fourth largest city.
+Time permitting we will first stop in Wroclaw, Poland, the country’s fourth largest city.
 Before World War II, Wroclaw, known in German as Breslau, was part of Germany and Germany’s third-largest Jewish community.
 Originally inaugurated in 1829, the White Stork synagogue is the only synagogue in the city to have survived the War and languished in disrepair for many years.
-It was returned to Jewish community ownership in the mid-1990s, after which sporadic restoration work was carried out by Poland-based Norwegian singer Bente Kahan who came up with the Bente Kahan Foundation in 2006, aiming to furthering mutual respect and human rights through the perspective of the Holocaust.
+It was returned to Jewish community ownership in the mid-1990s and restored through the efforts of Poland-based Norwegian singer Bente Kahan

-Following Wroclaw, we continue our journey towards Berlin with a crossing into Germany and making a visit to Cottbus.
-During WW II, Cottbus was taken by the Red Army.
+Following Wroclaw, we crossing into Germany and pay a visit to Cottbus.
 From 1949 until German reunification in 1990, Cottbus was part of the German Democratic Republic (East German).
-Our purpose for stopping in Cottbus is to meet with those who have been opposing what has become somewhat of a hub for neo-Nazis.
-We will be meeting with a representative of the Cottbus Nazifrei movement which is against all such right-wing movements, learning about their efforts at opposing this resurgance of neo-Nazi sentiment.
+Our purpose for stopping in Cottbus is to meet with civil society leaders who have been opposing a neo-Nazi revival in the city.
+We will meet representative of the Cottbus Nazifrei movement to learn more about the reasons for this far right nationalist resurgence.

 Continue to Berlin.
 Dinner and overnight in Berlin.
 (B, D)